What Is Your Architectural Style?

 Names synonymous with Arts and Crafts include Gustav Stickley, William Morris, and Frank Lloyd Wright.

 With metals scarce during World War II, designers and manufacturers turned to glass for cabinet and door hardware.
 Glass was readily available and could be offered in many colors.
 Depression Era glass, as it has become known, came in colors that included cobalt blue, depression green, pink, amber, milk white, blackand clear.

 Depression glass was mass-produced generally of low quality, but it was affordable.
 Many glass items were free inside boxes of products or offered free with purchase of goods and services.

-Door knobs also moved away from basic round knobs to include fluted and octagonal-shaped, with hexagonal knobs with bridge handle used on cabinets.
-Other popular materials used were aluminum and bakelite.
+Door knobs also moved away from basic round knobs to knobs that were fluted and octagonal-shaped.
+Hexagonal knobs with bridge handle were used on cabinets.
+Other popular materials used were aluminum and Bakelite.

 Architecture during this period featured a horizontal orientation with rounded edges and corners.
 Flat roofs were also popular.
 Interior colors were typically light earth tones of off-white and beige with trim colors being darker.

 Traditional style has been described as calm, orderly, and predictable.
 It features basic designs that are clean and will blend seamlessly with virtually any other time period.
 It is a style that is warm and inviting and emphasizes comfort and ease of living.